5 Easy Fixes to Improve Weak Cell Phone Signal

 This can happen with WiFi signal broadcasters.
 It’s not uncommon to experience slowed data connections or text messaging when your home WiFi is on.
 The easiest solution is either to switch the WiFi off or, better yet, to simply run your phone’s data through the WiFi router.

-4. Try Using a Femtocell
+4. Try a femtocell

-Femtocells function like a miniature cellular base station and are easy to attach to a network modem.
+Femtocells function like a miniature cellular base station, and are easy to attach to a network modem.
 Once attached, they can provide five-bar connectivity from anywhere in your home.

 Cell signal boosters bring together three basic components:

-- An indoor antenna that distributes the boosted signal in your home or through your vehicle.
+- An indoor antenna that distributes the boosted signal in your home or through your vehicle

 Where do you need to boost your signal?